 Fans will likely see this doc and discover a renewed appreciation for DS9‘s various well-written characters, and that begs the question: what happened to these characters after the events of the series finale?
 Some of the show’s writers endeavored to answer that very question.
 Ronald D. Moore, Robert Hewitt Wolfe, Hans Beimler, and René Eschevierra are joined by Ira Steven Behr as they pitch a hypothetical season eight premiere, set 20 years after the series finale.
 The meeting is spread out throughout the doc as the writers break down each act of this mythical first episode – which actually turns out to be quite the interesting story pitch and a fascinating watch in its own right.

 This feature (filmed in 2015) is a great idea to help pad out the doc’s running time while revisiting classic characters within the Star Trek universe.
 Having a look into the writing and breaking process is a much appreciated, and rare, occurrence, and shows what’s arguably the most creative aspect of any TV show.
-And having this season eight episode animated is a tantalizing tease for what an animated DS9 show could be.
-It’s virtually certain that there will never be a live-action follow up to Deep Space Nine, but why not a canonical animated mini-series or graphic novel?
-And let’s put on our tin foil hats here: season eight in What We Left Behind takes place 20 years after the series finale, which almost lines up chronologically with the upcoming Picard show.
+And having this eighth season animated is a tantalizing tease for what an animated DS9 show could be.
+It’s virtually certain that there will never be a live-action follow-up to Deep Space Nine, but why not a canonical animated mini-series or graphic novel?
+And let’s put on our tinfoil hats here: season eight in What We Left Behind takes place 20 years after the series finale, which almost lines up chronologically with the upcoming Picard show.
 Synergy!

 Boldly Go, Boldly Gone